AlbertSnows/shapetoy/docs/future_considerations.md

 increase the speed with respect to scalability because canvas doesn't keep track of the objects you draw.

-Additionally, canvas does not have as many feature as it may seem.
+Additionally, canvas does not have as many features as it may seem.
 Once you need behavior more complex than simple shapes, the limitations become apparent.
 Even with circles, I ran into problems erasing the canvas.
 Currently it can only erase rectangular sections which is unfortunate.
 Again,